AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 it is specified without an aspect_definition.

-A variable whose Constant_After_Elaboration aspect is True, or any part thereof, is said to be "constant after elaboration".
+A variable whose Constant_After_Elaboration aspect is True, or any part thereof, is said to be *constant after elaboration*.
 [The Constant_After_Elaboration aspect indicates that the variable will not be modified after execution of the main subprogram begins (see section :ref:`tasks-and-synchronization`).]